wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 {% include shared/badge.html content="You need [Direct Data Ingestion permission](permissions_overview.html) to use these HTTP endpoints." %}

-## Getting Started with Spy and Wavefront Top
+## Get Started with Wavefront Top and Spy

 Use spy to extract information programatically.
 This page give details on the available endpoints and associated parameters.